DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Astrid_Mager_def/index.markdown

     knowledge.
 Technically it contains a natural language interpreter at the front-end and a number of key data sources, which have been captured and standardized by Wolfram staff, at the back-end (e.g.
-    Wikipedia, Encyclop**æ**dia Britannica, or newspapers).
+    Wikipedia, Encyclopædia Britannica, and newspapers).

-1. Another, yet more metaphysical knowledge engine is YossarianLives!.
+Another, yet more metaphysical knowledge engine is YossarianLives!.
-    **Its algorithm uses metaphors to return image results that are conceptually related to search terms**.**These results should enable users to see problems in a new way rather than provide users with more of the same information;** [^40] they should further help to circumvent the filter bubble.[^41] Even though YossarianLives! is constituted as a company, it does not seem to have a proper business model yet.
+    Its algorithm uses metaphors to return image results that are conceptually related to search terms.
+These results should enable users to see problems in a new way rather than provide users with more of the same information; [^40] they should further help to circumvent the filter bubble.[^41] Even though YossarianLives! is constituted as a company, it does not seem to have a proper business model yet.
 In contrast, Wolfram|Alpha has developed a sophisticated business strategy.
-2. 3.

 Similar to Google, Wolfram|Alpha incorporated the capitalist
     ideology into its scientific endeavor.
 Unlike big search, though, the company does not only count on advertising.
-Besides its free, advertising-based search tool, Wolfram|Alpha**offers a Pro version that includes additional features for a monthly subscription fee of
+Besides its free, advertising-based search tool, Wolfram|Alpha offers a Pro version that includes additional features for a monthly subscription fee of
     \$5 and that does not display advertising.
 It further makes money with sponsoring contracts and licensing partnerships.
-This underlines the fact that Wolfram|Alpha**is a software product rather than a search tool.
-The Infoworld journalist Neil McAllister argues that Wolfram|Alpha**even goes beyond conventional software companies in terms of copyright questions.[^42] When reading through Wolfram|Alpha’s terms of use, one can see that the software does not only claim ownership for the software itself, but also for its output.
+This underlines the fact that Wolfram|Alpha is a software product rather than a search tool.
+The Infoworld journalist Neil McAllister argues that Wolfram|Alpha even goes beyond conventional software companies in terms of copyright questions.[^42] When reading through Wolfram|Alpha’s terms of use, one can see that the software does not only claim ownership for the software itself, but also for its output.
 This is the exact phrasing:

-4. 5.
-In many cases the data you are shown never existed before in exactly that way until you asked for it, so its provenance traces back both to underlying data sources and to the algorithms and knowledge built into the Wolfram|Alpha computational system.
-As such, the results you get from Wolfram|Alpha are correctly attributed to Wolfram|Alpha itself.[^43] **
+>In many cases the data you are shown never existed before in
+    exactly that way until you asked for it, so its provenance traces back both to underlying data sources and to the algorithms and knowledge built into the Wolfram|Alpha computational system.
+As such, the results you get from Wolfram|Alpha are correctly attributed to Wolfram|Alpha itself.[^43]

-6. 7.
-Taking this seriously would mean that Wolfram|Alpha**holds a copyright of all users’ search queries.
+Taking this seriously would mean that Wolfram|Alpha**holds a
+    copyright of all users’ search queries.
 Moreover, open data are closed down when being processed by the software that aims to ‘bring broad, deep, expert-level knowledge to everyone’, as it claims on